sheltzer-lab/CDK11/README.md

 # CDK11

-Scripts used in the CDK11 project including RNA-seq, intron-retention, phosphoproteomics, and Depmap data analysis.
+Executable scripts used in the CDK11 project for intron-retention, phosphoproteomics, and Depmap data analysis.